 Student Non-school Materials: Students must obtain prior approval from the principal before selling, posting, circulating, or distributing more than ten copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
-To be considered, any non-school material must include the name of the sponsoring person or organization.
+To be considered, any nonschool material must include the name of the sponsoring person or organization.
 The decision regarding approval will be made within two school days.
-Each campus will designate a location for approved non-school materials to be placed for voluntary viewing by students.
-(See policies at Policy Code FNAA - STUDENT EXPRESSION - DISTRIBUTION OF NONSCHOOL LITERATURE - Policy On Line - Conroe ISD (tasb.org)) A student may appeal a decision in accordance with policy FNG (LOCAL).
-STUDENT RIGHTS AND RESPONSIBILITIES - STUDENT AND PARENT COMPLAINTS/GRIEVANCES (tasb.org).
-Any student who sells, posts, circulates, or distributes, non-school material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
+Each campus will designate a location for approved nonschool materials to be placed for voluntary viewing by students.
+(See policies at FNAA.)

+A student may appeal a decision in accordance with policy FNG (LOCAL).
+Any student who sells, posts, circulates, or distributes, nonschool material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
 Materials displayed without approval will be removed.

-Non-student Non-school Materials: No person or group will circulate, distribute, or post on any District premises any written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials not sponsored by the District or by a District-affiliated school-support organization, except as permitted by policy GKDA.
+Non-student Non-school Materials: No person or group will circulate, distribute, or post on any District premises any written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials not sponsored by the District or by a District-affiliated school-support organization will not be sold, circulated, distributed or posted on any District premises by any District employee or by persons or groups not associated with the District, except as permitted by policy GKDA.
 To be considered for distribution, any non-school material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the principal for prior review.
 The principal will approve or reject the materials within two school days of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate District complaint policy.